hamadosimean/agents/README.md

-# Data analytics agent
+# Agents

-This project is a data analytics agent that uses machine learning to analyze data and provide insights.
+This project is a set of ai agents work together to help business, it's composed of simple assistant,email, marketing and data analytics